dayvidwhy/simple-chat/README.md

 ```

 Project uses NVM for [node](https://github.com/nvm-sh/nvm) version.

 ```bash
 # Set node to 21
 nvm use
 ```

+## Usage
+After installation, the application will be available on http://localhost:3000.
+Visit this URL in your web browser to start using the chat application.

-## Database
+## Database Configuration
-Project is using SQLite via Prisma.

-Some useful commands:
+The project uses SQLite, managed through Prisma.
+Here are some useful commands for database management:

 ```bash
 # Migrate the db on schema change
 npm run db:migrate